 If you had a Yahoo account in the past, go and check it is dead.
-You don’t want it come back from beyond the grave and haunt you.
+You don’t want it to come back from beyond the grave and haunt you.

-Yahoo hacked… again
+Yahoo mail hacked… again

 Last month Yahoo told the world that criminals had stolen data on 500 million users.
 The stash includes mail addresses and telephone numbers.
 There are dates of birth, encrypted passwords and security questions.

 That’s bad, but to compound matters Yahoo failed to act in good faith.
 It only told customers their data was stolen after the press had the story.

 If that wasn’t enough, details emerged today that Yahoo is scanning hundreds of millions of mail messages on behalf of US intelligence or law enforcement agencies.

 Both the hack and the capitulation to US government snoops are massive breaches of trust.
 They are not the only problems with Yahoo mail, but they dwarf everything else.

 While the crooks didn’t get credit card data in the attack, they had access to enough information to link users to bank accounts.
 The crooks could read mail messages.
 That way they could learn sensitive personal data about Yahoo users.
 It includes the kind of information that can hurt people and the kind of information that can cost money.

 It took Yahoo two years to tell its customers about the attack.